New Ulm Medical Center

 New Ulm Medical Center (NUMC), part of Allina Health, is a 25-bed critical access hospital and clinic serving the region in and around Brown County.
-We offer an extensive range of care options with over 30 affiliated physicians and a full complement of visiting specialists.
-In 2019 NUMC was named one of the Top 20 Critical Access Hospitals in the United States by The Chartis Center for Rural Health for the eighth time in nine years, was recognized by the Minnesota Hospital Association as a Best Minnesota Hospital Workplace, and received gold level recognition from the Minnesota Department of Health for antibiotic stewardship.
+We offer an extensive range of care options with over 70 affiliated physicians and NP/PA providers and a full complement of visiting specialists.
+NUMC is one of just three hospitals in the nation to make the list of Top 100 Critical Access Hospitals for the 10th time in the 11 years that it has been awarded by The Chartis Center for Rural Health.

 Mission: We serve our communities by providing exceptional care as we prevent illness, restore health and give comfort to all who entrust us with their care.